-Learners who have access to an LMS are able to see their course catalog, complete assigned courses and any evaluations, and measure their own progress.
+Learners who have access to an LMS can see their course catalog, complete assigned courses, and any evaluations, and measure their own progress.
 The best LMS solutions ensure that this access has a streamlined journey and flow (we all like when things are easy to look at) and is on-demand, to make it as easy as possible for learners to get what they need.
 Learners can be assigned training on an individual basis, or according to their job function, and/or role in a company’s organizational structure.

 There are many benefits and advantages to both businesses and their learners when implementing an LMS.